CONTENTS

 of the charge could be used for estimating

-the quantity). |
+the quantity). | Throughout

-the works |
+the works | Weekly | The

 Contractor shall estimate the missing data based on previous records and